jakerella/builder/README.md

     |_ work-projects.html
 ```

-4. Run the build: `node build`
+4. Run the build: `npx builder`

-> If you aren't using the default config file (`build.json` in the project root) then you need to specify the config file: `node build build.json`
+> If you aren't using the default config file (`build.json` in the project root) then you need to specify the config file: `npx builder build.json`
+>
+> You may want to run the builder with more logs... try: `DEBUG_LEVEL=DEBUG npx builder`

 5. Serve up the destination directory: